 The Adventure Begins

 On the 12th May 2025 we started construction on the new extension.
 During the first 2-3 months the grounds are being prepared, drainage being installed, existing drainage by-passed, and the foundations installed.
 This first phase will also see the existing building's lighting being changed over to more energy efficient fittings/bulbs, while the utilities will be installed ready for the next phase real soon.
 Watch this space for news on the foundations being completed, steel arriving, and the frame of the building being erected and visible.
 It's exciting times, and we're gearing up to create something special.
-SCROLL DOWN THE PAGE FOR THE MOST RECENT UPDATES
+SCROLL DOWN THE PAGE TO FOLLOW OUR JOURNEY AS IT HAPPENS

 WHAT WOULD LIKE IN OUR NEW EXTENSION?